druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 Backing up a step, here is a typical modeling workflow:

-- Exploratory data analysis to understand your data.
+- Exploratory data analysis: understand your data.
-- Feature engineering and feature selection to clean, transform, and engineer the best features to create the best possible model.
+- Feature engineering and feature selection: clean, transform, and engineer the best features to create the best possible model.
 - Modeling: model selection and hyperparameter tuning to identify the best model architecture.
 Possibly ensembling to combine multiple models.
 - Evaluation: Describe the out-of-sample error and its expected distribution.

-To minimize the out-of-sample error, you minimize the error from *bias*, meaning the model isn't sufficiently sensitive to signal in the data and *variance*, meaning the model overfits the training data in ways that don't generalize out-of-sample.
+To minimize the out-of-sample error, you minimize the error from *bias*, meaning the model isn't sufficiently sensitive to the signal in the data and *variance*, meaning the model is too sensitive to the signal specific to the training data in ways that don't generalize out-of-sample.
 Modeling is 90% data prep, the other half is all finding the [optimal bias-variance tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html).

 Hyperparameters are you how you tune the bias-variance tradeoff.
 For a simple logistic regression predicting survival on the Titanic, the regularization parameter lets you control overfitting by penalizing sensitivity to any individual feature.
 For a massive neural network doing machine translation, the number and types of layers, units, activation, in addition to regularization, are hyperparameters.

 *Gradient boosting* is a tree-based method.
 A decision tree constructs rules like, if the passenger is in first class and female, they probably survived the sinking of the Titanic.
 Trees are powerful, but a single deep decision tree with all your features will tend to overfit the training data. *Random forests* are many decision trees based on random subsets of observations and features which then vote (*bagging*).
-The outcome of the vote is less overfitted than training on all the data and features and performs better out-of-sample.
+The outcome of the vote is less overfitted than training on all the data and all the features and performs better out-of-sample.
 Random forest hyperparameters include the number of trees, tree depth, how many features and observations each tree should use.
+In contrast to bagging:

 Gradient boosting:

-- Starts with a guess of the median or base rate
+- Start with a simple model like the median or base rate
-- Fits a tree to the data
+- Fit a tree to the *error* in this prediction
-- Adjusts the prediction not all the way to the tree prediction, but part of the way based on a *learning rate* (a hyperparameter)
+- If you can *predict* the error, you can *adjust* for it and improve the prediction.
+Adjust the prediction not all the way to the tree prediction, but part of the way based on a *learning rate* (a hyperparameter)
-- Fits another tree to the error in the prediction so far and again adjusts the prediction further based on the learning rate
+- Fit another tree to the error in the prediction so far and again adjusts the prediction further based on the learning rate
-- Continues reducing the error for a specified number of boosting rounds (another hyperparameter)
+- Iteratively continue reducing the error for a specified number of boosting rounds (another hyperparameter)

-*Bagging* uses many trees in parallel and lets them vote. *Boosting* uses many trees in series to successively reduce the error, and the estimate is a weighted sum of all of them.
+*Bagging* like random forest uses many trees in parallel and lets them vote. *Boosting* uses many trees in series to successively reduce the error, and the estimate is the initial prediction plus the sum of all the predicted necessary adjustments (weighted by the learning rate).

 Gradient boosting is the current state of the art for regression and classification on traditional structured tabular data (in contrast to less structured data like image/video/natural language processing which benefit from deep learning).
 Gradient boosting algorithms like  [XGBoost](https://xgboost.readthedocs.io/en/latest/parameter.html), [LightGBM](https://lightgbm.readthedocs.io/en/latest/Parameters.html) and [CatBoost](https://catboost.ai/docs/concepts/python-reference_parameters-list.html) have a very large number of hyperparameters, and tuning is a very important part of using them.